dom-sta/multi-storey-facility-planning-tool/README.md

 # multi-storey-facility-planning-tool
-A small MATLAB tool using Gurobi for assigning operational ressources to floors in multi-storey facilities.
+This MATLAB script uses Gurobi to assign operational resources (ORs) to floors in a multi-storey-facility in a two-step process:
+1. Groups of ORs are formed
+2. OR groups are assigned to floors